-The science of human sexuality is young.
+The more I work with women in my practice, the more I recognize that the science of human sexuality is young.
 For most of the last century, we assumed that men and women approach sex in roughly the same way.

-I know: Crazy.
-But as I said, the science is young.
+Crazy.
+But there it is: The science is young.

 Older models (Masters & Johnson, Kaplan) theorized that sex for people happens in a few neat, linear stages, beginning with desire, proceeding next to arousal, then orgasm, and finally satisfaction.